huntergps/handbook-docs/Fuse/12 - Importing Assets.md

 ## From $(Sketch) (experimental)

-Sketch is a kickass vector design tool for Mac.
-If you tried it, <a href="https://bohemiancoding.com/sketch/">check it out</a>!.
+Sketch is great vector design tool for Mac.
+If you haven't tried it, <a href="https://www.sketchapp.com">check it out</a>!.

 Fuse can:
 * @(sketch-import:Import assets) from `.sketch` files, into sliced images, fonts and ready-to-use UX tags.
 * @(sketch-update:Live update) the assets if you change the sketch file after initial import.

-> *Note*: Importing Sketch files only works on Mac OSX (like Sketch itself), and is currently experimental.
+> *Note*: Importing `.sketch` files only works on Mac OSX (like Sketch itself), and is currently experimental.

 > ### Best practices

-When working on Sketch files for use in Fuse, keep the following in mind:
+When working on `.sketch` files for use in Fuse, keep the following in mind:

-* Fuse tag names will correspond to the layer names in Sketch, so keep your layer names meaningful.
+* Fuse tag names will correspond to the layer names in Sketch, so keep your layer names meaningful
 * Use artboard sizes that match the target device.
 For example, if designing for iPhone 6, use the iPhone 6 artboard template in Sketch.
-This makes sure assets become the right size when exported.
+This makes sure assets become the right size when exported
 * Artboards in Sketch can (but doesn't have to) correspond to pages in Fuse